wkillerud/some-sass/README.md

 Based on SCSS Intellisense by [Denis Malinochkin and contributors](https://github.com/mrmlnc/vscode-scss).
 Extends the built-in VS Code language server for SCSS.

-Visit the [release section on GitHub](https://github.com/wkillerud/vscode-scss/releases) to see what has changed between versions.

 ## Setup

 Search for Some Sass (`SomewhatStationery.some-sass`) from the extension installer within VS Code or install from [the Marketplace](https://marketplace.visualstudio.com/items?itemName=SomewhatStationery.some-sass).